 - Limited access:

-- Can’t change colors of particular elements (ex. lines, shapes)
+- Can’t change colors of particular elements (lines, shapes)

-- Can’t have full control of elements when performing animations
+- Can’t have full control of elements during animations

 HTML Tag